dinatamas/archlinux/README.md

 * Use a logfile for the script!
 * Experiment with more visible delimiters, e.g. multiple lines of characters?
 * Remember where last execution left off and retry from there.
+* Use a different color (e.g. green) for "Doing something..." messages.

 ### More system configuration
 * RSA, PGP key generation + SSH setup.